b4017553/ZumoProject/README.md

   (s) will become available.
 The robot can be controlled by clicking these buttons or by pressing the corresponding keys.

-  // To search a room the scan button can be used to activate the scanning procedure
+  To search a room the scan button can be used to activate the scanning procedure.
+The GUI will as if it a Left or Right room that needs scanning.

 ## Mode 2
   On the GUI you can select the Semi-Auto button to change to mode 2.